 As a Founder and the Chief Investment Officer of Guinness Atkinson Funds, Tim Guinness is a logic-based value investor with nearly 40 years of experience.
 He believes in hard work and discipline, subjecting stocks to a gauntlet of due diligence.
 His investment strategy, a draw not only for investors but…

-The Advisor has contractually agreed to reduce its fees and/or pay Fund expenses (excluding Acquired Fund fees and Expenses, interest, taxes, dividends on short positions and extraordinary expenses) in order to the limit the Fund’s Total Annual Operating Expenses to 0.90% through June 30, 2013.
-To the extent that the Advisor waives its fees and/or absorbs expenses to satisfy this cap, it may seek repayment of a portion or all of such amounts at anytime within three fiscal years after the fiscal year in which such amounts were waived or absorbed, subject to the expense cap in place at the time recoupment is sought, which cannot exceed the expense cap at the time
+The Advisor has contractually agreed to reimburse expenses (excluding Acquired Fund Fees and Expenses, interest, taxes, dividends on short positions and extraordinary expenses) in order to limit the Fund’s Total Annual Operating Expenses to 0.90% through June 30, 2015.
+To the extent that the Advisor absorbs expenses to satisfy this cap, it may seek repayment of a portion or all of such amounts at any time within three fiscal years after the fiscal year in which such amounts were absorbed, subject to the expense cap in place at the time recoupment is sought, which cannot exceed the expense cap at the time